Maxime-Cllt/DBMSCleaner/README.md

 }
 ```

 Replace the values with your database information.
-These information are only used to connect to the database and
+This information are only used to connect to the database and
 perform the cleaning.

 5. Then run the program with the following command: